How to move Taskbar on Chromebook (and make it better)

 How do I move the taskbar on my Chromebook?

-Unlike Windows 11 which made moving the taskbar to sides or at the top quite a chore, ChromeOS, like Ubuntu or macOS, offers an option to dock the Shelf (Taskbar in ChromeOS lingo) to sides or keep it on the bottom.
+Unlike Windows 11 which made moving the taskbar to the sides or at the top quite a chore, ChromeOS, like Ubuntu or macOS, offers an option to dock the Shelf (Taskbar in ChromeOS lingo) to the sides or keep it on the bottom.

 It’s rather simple.
-All you have to do is right-click (hold Alt and click) anywhere on the desktop and, under Shelf position, choose any of the sides or keep it at the bottom of the screen.
+All you have to do is right-click (hold Alt and click) anywhere on the desktop and, under the Shelf position, choose any of the sides or keep it at the bottom of the screen.
 As simple as that.move taskbar chromebook

-In the same contextual menu, you can choose to Always show shelf or make it autohide whenever you open an app or the Chrome browser.
+In the same contextual menu, you can choose to Always show the shelf or make it autohide whenever you open an app or the Chrome browser.
 This is more than welcome on some smaller screens and it allows users to see the taskbar at all times or make it disappear when you’re doing something in the background.move taskbar chromebook

-How to improve your taskbar (shelf) on Chrome OS
+How to improve your taskbar (Shelf) on Chrome OS

 To add the cherry on top, you probably would want to try some hidden features.
-For example, switch to a more modern App Launcher and add the Calendar in the Notification center.
+For example, switch to a more modern App Launcher and add the Calendar in the Notification Center.
 To enable these two features (and a few more), you’ll need to use Chrome Flags as, at this current time, these options are not available by default.

 Here’s how to enable a new app launcher and Calendar View and add them to the taskbar on your Chromebook: